-Cable One today announced it has entered into an agreement to acquire the 85% stake in Hargray Communications that it does not already own, from Quadrangle Capital Partners, at a whole-company enterprise value of $2.2bn.
+Cable One today announced it has entered into an agreement to acquire the 85% stake in Hargray Communications that it does not already own, from the Pritzker Organization (TPO), Stephens Capital Partners, Redwood Capital Investments, and WaveDivision Capital, at a whole-company enterprise value of $2.2bn.
 Indeed, Cable One has been a minority investor in Hargray since a transaction in October 2020, when the company contributed its system serving Alabama and surrounding areas to Hargray, in exchange for 15% of the equity in Hargray.
 Overall, Hargray Communications generates EBITDA of $128m, which equates to a transaction multiple of 17.2x EBITDA, on the $2.2bn enterprise value.

 Hargray Communications – Overview